Harnessing lived experience: how parent participation is fostering community to affect change

 Reducing barriers to inclusion

-We have made it a priority to collaborate with a diverse group of parents from various regions across Scotland, representing different socioeconomic backgrounds, communities, and family sizes.
+We made it a priority to collaborate with a diverse group of parents from various regions across Scotland, representing different socioeconomic backgrounds, communities, and family sizes.

 We began engaging with single-parent communities by reaching out to OPFS local services and parents accessing support from Fife Gingerbread and the Poverty Alliance via email and phone.
 We explained the project’s purpose and shared a summary video with key information, which family support workers could then pass on to parents.
 Recognising that some parents may have English as a second language, we offered multiple ways to access the information, ensuring inclusivity.